jeremiedecock/mrif/README.rst

 Description
 ===========

-PyWI is an image filtering library aimed at removing additive background noise from raster graphics images.
+PyWI is a Python image filtering library aimed at removing additive background noise from raster graphics images.

 * Input: an image file containing the raster graphics to clean (i.e. an image